Elihu Root: Early life and education

-Elihu Root was born in Clinton, New York, to Oren Root and Nancy Whitney Buttrick, both of English descent.
+Elihu Root was born on February 15, 1845, in Clinton, Oneida County, New York, to Oren Root and Nancy Whitney Buttrick, both of English descent.
 His father was a professor of mathematics at Hamilton College.

-Elihu studied at local schools including Williston Seminary, where he was a classmate of G. Stanley Hall, before enrolling at Hamilton.
-He joined the Sigma Phi Society and was elected to the Phi Beta Kappa Society.
+Elihu studied at local schools, including the Clinton Grammar School and the Williston Seminary, where he was a classmate of G. Stanley Hall, before enrolling at Hamilton.
+He joined the Sigma Phi Society and was elected to Phi Beta Kappa society.
 After graduation, Root was an instructor of physical education for two years at Williston Seminary and taught for one year at the Rome Free Academy.

 Despite his parents' encouragement to become a Presbyterian minister, Root moved to New York City in 1865 with his brother Wally and sought a career in the law.
 He enrolled at New York University School of Law and earned money teaching American history at elite girls' schools.
 At the time, most law students in the United States applied for admission to the bar after one year of study, but Root stayed on for a second year, essentially a private tutelage under Professor John Norton Pomeroy.
 He graduated in 1867 with a Bachelor of Laws and was admitted to the bar on June 18, 1867.